cs3110/textbook/src/chapters/data/nats.md

   | Succ m -> m
 ```

-Similarly we can define a function to add two numbers:
+Similarly, we can define a function to add two numbers:

 ```{code-cell} ocaml
 let rec add n1 n2 =